Editorial Review

 The legal landscape clearly differentiates these two compound classes:

 Peptides: Over 80 are FDA-approved for specific medical conditions (Semaglutide, Tesamorelin, Octreotide, etc.).
-Collagen and supplement peptides are legal and widely available as dietary supplements.
+Collagen peptides are legal as dietary supplements.
 Research peptides can be legally purchased for research purposes.
 Many peptides are used in legitimate medical practice through prescriptions and compounding pharmacies.
-While some peptides are banned by WADA for athletic competition, the legal framework for peptides is far more established and permissive than for SARMs.
 Read our complete peptide legality guide.

-The legal landscape clearly favors peptides, with established regulatory pathways, approved therapeutic uses, and legitimate commercial availability.
-SARMs exist in a more precarious regulatory position that may become more restrictive if scheduling legislation advances.
+The legal landscape clearly favors peptides.
+They have established regulatory pathways, approved therapeutic uses, and legitimate commercial availability.
+SARMs exist in a more precarious position that may become more restrictive.

 Cost and Accessibility